Scan time: 2-3 minutes / Read time: 3-5 minutes

 Rohan assigns each step in his Notion doc.

-Welcome email — automated in his ESP.
+Welcome email — automated in his email tool.

 It runs on the system.
+Now we're talking.

 You just tell it your current Sunday-to-Sunday workflow.